espenwaaga/doc/docs/how-to/observability/metrics/expose.md

 This guide will show you how to expose metrics from your application, and how to configure Prometheus to scrape them.

-You find further explanations on metrics [here](/explanation/metrics).
+See further [explanations on metrics] (/explanation/metrics) for more details

 ## 1. Enable metrics in [manifest](TODO:reference-et-eller-annet)